ZachFara/concept-paths/README.md

     - Demonstrate at least statistically superior to random ablation
     - Collect a variety of metrics such as logit gap, step consistency drop, etc.

+THOUGHTS:
+- For a second axis it would be good to include something that could demonstrate tracing safety related axis like rudeness vs. politeness
+- Since sentiment will correlated with rudeness vs. politeness, let's include a third axis of formality